fwupd/fwupd/src/fwupdmgr.md

 <https://fwupd.org/> and more information about the LVFS is available here: <https://lvfs.readthedocs.io/>

 Most users who want to just update all devices to the latest versions can do `fwupdmgr refresh` and then `fwupdmgr update`.
-At this point the system will asking for confirmation, update some devices, and may then reboot to deploy other updates offline.
+At this point the system will asking for confirmation, update some devices, and may then reboot to deploy updates that require a restart.

 ## OPTIONS